Michael-Beukman/NERTransfer/README.md

   - [Model Structure](#model-structure)
   - [Usage](#usage)
 # About
 This is an Honours course project that investigates transfer learning in low-resourced languages, specifically in a named entity recognition (NER) task.
-This repository contains the code, the trained models can be found [here](https://huggingface.co/mbeukman) and the report can be found here (still in progress).
+This repository contains the code, the trained models can be found [here](https://huggingface.co/mbeukman) and the report can be found here (will be added after submission deadline).

 # Code Structure
 We mainly did the following in this project: